The Engineer’s Guide to Custom Cable Design

 TAPES, WRAPS, AND FILLERS

 Does your cable need increased flex life?
 Will it need to perform in extreme temperatures?
-Worried about cross-talk?
+Worried about crosstalk?
 These concerns can be addressed with the addition of tapes, wraps, and fillers to your custom cable design.
 There are many different tape and filler options that are available.
 Some of our more commonly used materials are listed below, but there are additional materials that can be utilized depending on your unique application’s needs.
-These material options can be applied at various operations to achieve a range of functions and offer a number of benefits, including the following:
+These material options can be applied at various operations to achieve a range of functions and offer several benefits, including the following:

 Paper